BlockCertsAI/BCAI-Canon/07_csr/L07_Canonical_State_Registry.md

 - global invariants
 - substrate metadata

-This is the “system snapshot” of truth.
+This is the system-wide snapshot of truth.

 ---